Migration Period: Viewpoints

+In contrast, the standard terms in French and Italian historiography translate to "barbarian invasions", or even "barbaric invasions" (Invasions barbares, Invasioni barbariche).

 Historians have postulated several explanations for the appearance of "barbarians" on the Roman frontier: climate change, weather and crops, population pressure, a "primeval urge" to push into the Mediterranean, the construction of the Great Wall of China causing a "domino effect" of tribes being forced westward, leading to the Huns falling upon the Goths who, in turn, pushed other Germanic tribes before them.
 In general, French and Italian scholars have tended to view this as a catastrophic event, the destruction of a civilization and the beginning of a "Dark Age" that set Europe back a millennium.
 In contrast, German and English historians have tended to see Roman–Barbarian interaction as the replacement of a "tired, effete and decadent Mediterranean civilization" with a "more virile, martial, Nordic one".

 The scholar Guy Halsall has seen the barbarian movement as the result of the fall of the Roman Empire, not its cause.
 Archaeological discoveries have confirmed that Germanic and Slavic tribes were settled agriculturalists who were probably merely "drawn into the politics of an empire already falling apart for quite a few other causes".
 Goffart argues that the process of settlement was connected to hospitalitas, the Roman practice of quartering soldiers among the civilian population.
 The Romans, by granting land and the right to levy taxes to allied (Germanic) armies, hoped to reduce the financial burdens of the empire.
 The Crisis of the Third Century caused significant changes within the Roman Empire in both its western and its eastern portions.
 In particular, economic fragmentation removed many of the political, cultural and economic forces that had held the empire together.

 The rural population in Roman provinces became distanced from the metropolis, and there was little to differentiate them from other peasants across the Roman frontier.
 In addition, Rome increasingly used foreign mercenaries to defend itself.
 That "barbarisation" parallelled changes within Barbaricum.
 To this end, noted linguist Dennis Howard Green wrote, "the first centuries of our era witness not merely a progressive Romanisation of barbarian society, but also an undeniable barbarisation of the Roman world."